-Disciplinary Policy Related to Suspension or Dismissal from the Residence Hall

-The Dean of Students' primary concern is the safety and welfare of all students attending Manor College.
-Therefore, if a disciplinary sanction results in a suspension or dismissal of a Residence Hall student from the Residence Hall or the College, at any time other than at the end of the semester, a phone call will be made to the parents/guardians or a certified/return receipt requested letter will be mailed to the parents/guardians notifying them of the action that was taken.
+Disciplinary Policy Related to Suspension or Dismissal from the Residence Hall than at the end of the semester, a phone call will be made to the parents/guardians or a certified/return receipt requested letter will be mailed to the parents/guardians notifying them of the action that was taken.
 Resident students age 21 and over must have signed a disciplinary waiver in order for the Dean of Students to disclose to parents or guardians the full details for the suspension or dismissal.